Adult-Gerontology Acute Care Nurse Practitioner Certificate

 - You must complete your clinical experience in a setting that has been approved by the Clinical Placement Team.
 You are responsible for participating in locating, selecting, and obtaining an agreement with an appropriate site that best fits your location preferences and meets program requirements.
 You are required to speak with the program's staff to determine your exact responsibilities and process for site selection.
 You are responsible for arranging and paying for your own transportation, housing, and availability to attend the clinical practice experiences.

-In addition, you must complete an in-person skills intensive during MN651 AGACNP Introduction to Acute Care Management, which takes place at Purdue Global’s Indianapolis location over the course of 2.5 days.
-For this in-person session, you must travel to Indianapolis and are responsible for all travel expenses.
+In addition, you must complete an in-person skills intensive, which takes place at a Purdue Global campus or learning center over the course of 2.5 days.
+For this in-person session, you must travel to the designated Purdue Global location and are responsible for all travel expenses.

 - Prior to registering for the first clinical course, you must submit the following: